-A New York law firm that represented Paul Ceglia in his claims to own part of Facebook Inc. (FB) quit after it determined the contract on which he based his case was a fraud, according to a letter cited by a judge.
+A New York law firm that represented Paul Ceglia in his claims to own part of Facebook Inc. (FB:US) quit after it determined the contract on which he based his case was a fraud, according to a letter cited by a judge.

 The letter was sent by Kasowitz Benson Torres & Friedman LLP to two other firms that formerly represented Ceglia, DLA Piper LLP and Lippes Mathias Wexler Friedman LLP, according to an order filed yesterday in federal court in Buffalo, New York.

 U.S. Magistrate Leslie Foschio yesterday fined Ceglia and his current lawyer, Dean Boland, $2,000 for failing to obey earlier orders to produce the document, calling their conduct “beyond disrespect.”
 The judge disclosed the subject of the letter, which wasn’t made public, in the order, which requires Ceglia to turn it over to Facebook within three days.

 The three firms quit in June 2011 after less than three months on the case, without giving a reason.
 DLA Piper, which has 4,200 lawyers, is one of the biggest law firms in the world.
 The Lippes Mathias team was headed by former New York Attorney General Dennis Vacco.